-1. Adopts the gender action plan, contained in the annex, under the Lima work programme on gender;

-2. Invites Parties, members of constituted bodies, United Nations organizations, observers and other stakeholders to participate and engage in implementing the gender action plan referred to in paragraph 1 above (hereinafter referred to as the gender action plan), with a view to advancing towards the goal of mainstreaming a gender perspective into all elements of climate action;

-3. Welcomes the technical paper prepared by the secretariat on achieving the goal of gender balance (FCCC/TP/2017/8).

-4. Notes the lack of progress made in delegations and constituted bodies towards the goal of gender balance;

-5. Requests the secretariat to prepare, for consideration by the Subsidiary Body for Implementation at its session to be held in November 2019, a synthesis report on the implementation of the gender action plan, identifying areas of progress, areas for improvement and further work to be undertaken in subsequent action plans, so as to elaborate recommendations for consideration by the Conference of the Parties at its twentyfifth session (November 2019) in the context of the review referred to in paragraph 7 below;

-6. Decides that the topics of the annual in-session workshops to be held in conjunction with the sessions of the subsidiary bodies taking place in the first sessional period of 2018 and 2019 (Decision 21/CP.22, paragraphs 11 and 12) will be based on the submission referred to in activity E.1 of priority area E of the gender action plan (see table 5) and on the short- and long-term impacts of the gender action plan, which may also be informed by the synthesis report referred to in paragraph 5 above, respectively;

-7. Also decides to review, at its twenty-fifth session, the implementation of the gender action plan in the context of the review of the Lima work programme on gender (Decision 21/ CP.22, paragraph 6) so as to consider the next steps, including an assessment of the impacts of the gender action plan;

-8. Invites Parties and relevant organizations to participate and engage in the implementation of gender-related activities within the gender action plan, including enhancing the capacity of the gender focal point of the secretariat;
+- 1. Adopts the gender action plan, contained in the annex, under the Lima work programme on gender; - 2.
+Invites Parties, members of constituted bodies, United Nations organizations, observers and other stakeholders to participate and engage in implementing the gender action plan with a view to advancing towards the goal of mainstreaming a gender perspective in all elements of climate action; - Welcomes the technical paper prepared by the secretariat on achieving the goal of gender balance; - 4.
+Notes the lack of progress made in delegations and constituted bodies towards the goal of gender balance; - 5.
+Requests the secretariat to prepare, for consideration by the Subsidiary Body for Implementation at its session to be held in November 2019, a synthesis report on the implementation of the gender action plan, identifying areas of progress, areas for improvement and further work to be undertaken in subsequent action plans, so as to elaborate recommendations for consideration by the Conference of the Parties at its twenty-fifth session (November 2019) in the context of the review referred to in paragraph 7 below; - 6.
+Decides that the topics of the annual in-session workshops to be held in conjunction with the sessions of the subsidiary bodies taking place in the first sessional period of 2018 and 20193 will be based on the submission referred to in activity E.1 of priority area E of the gender action plan (see table 5) and on the short- and long-term impacts of the gender action plan, which may also be informed by the synthesis report referred to in paragraph 5 above, respectively; - 7.
+Also decides to review, at its twenty-fifth session, the implementation of the gender action plan in the context of the review of the Lima work programme on gender so as to consider the next steps, including an assessment of the impacts of the gender action plan; - 8.
+Invites Parties and relevant organizations to participate and engage in the implementation of gender-related activities within the gender action plan, including enhancing the capacity of the gender focal point of the secretariat;

-9. Takes note of the estimated budgetary implications of the activities to be undertaken by the secretariat referred to in paragraphs 1, 5 and 6 above;

-10. Requests that the actions of the secretariat called for in this decision be undertaken subject to the availability of financial resources.
+- 9. Takes note of the estimated budgetary implications of the activities to be undertaken by the secretariat referred to in paragraphs 1, 5 and 6 above; - 10.
+Requests that the actions of the secretariat called for in this decision be undertaken subject to the availability of financial resources.